 Also read: The best fitness tracker deals we could find

-Those who are getting into running should also check out the Huawei Watch GT 2e.
-It’s about $70 less than the Forerunner 55 and offers Firstbeat analytics for runners.
+Those who are getting into running should also check out the Huawei Watch GT 2e ($159).
+It costs a little less than the Forerunner 55 and offers Firstbeat analytics for runners.
 The Huawei Health app isn’t nearly as feature-rich as Garmin Connect, but it’s a fine option for new athletes.

-If you’re after a better smartwatch experience, the Apple Watch SE should also be considered.
-It costs $50 more than the Forerunner 55, and offers many of the fitness features the Series 6 and pricier Series 7 offer, but at a fraction of the price.
+If you’re after a better smartwatch experience, the Apple Watch SE (2022) ($249) should also be considered.
+It costs $50 more than the Forerunner 55, and offers many of the fitness features the Series 8 offers, but at a fraction of the price.
 It’s a solid fitness watch — especially for GPS and heart rate tracking — but the battery will only last you about a day.

 Garmin Forerunner 55 review: The verdict